moccalotto/kissrpg/index.md

 > We reset the karma every session to avoid power gaming through the accumulation of karma points.
 > It also allows players to refresh their karma without having to fail any checks.
 > High powered campaigns might reset the karma to 3 or 4, while more realistic campaigns might reset
 > karma to 1 or 0.
-Some players prefer not to reset at all, possibly imposing upper limits on how many
+Some player groups might prefer not to reset the karma pools at all, possibly
-> karma points a character can have.
+> imposing upper limits on how many karma points a character can have.

 Traits
 ======